Royals vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have come away with seven wins in the 29 contests they have been listed as the underdogs in this season.
+- The Royals have come away with eight wins in the 30 contests they have been listed as the underdogs in this season.

-- This season, Kansas City has won four of its 21 games, or 19%, when it's the underdog by at least +125 on the moneyline.
+- Kansas City has entered 17 games this season as the underdog by +135 or more and is 3-14 in those contests.

-- Sportsbooks have implied with the moneyline set for this matchup that the Royals have a 44.4% chance of pulling out a win.
+- The moneyline set for this matchup implies the Royals have a 42.6% chance of coming away with a victory in the contest.

-- Kansas City's games have gone over the total in 15 of its 30 chances.
+- So far this season, Kansas City and its opponents have hit the over in 15 of its 31 games with a total.

 - The Royals have played just two games with a spread this season and split those games 1-1 ATS.